IFB-ElixirFr/AI-for-scripting-bioanalysis/exercise/README.md

 ## 🎯 Objectives

 The aim of this exercise is to explore the ability of generative AI models to assist in coding a simple, real-world biological data analysis task.
-Participants will prompt a generative AI (such as ChatGPT, Gemini, Claude, or another of their choice) to generate a complete and reproducible analysis script.
+Participants will prompt a generative AI (such as Mistral, ChatGPT, Gemini, Claude, or another of their choice) to generate a complete and reproducible analysis script.

 The focus is not on solving the task yourself, but on interacting effectively with the AI to generate high-quality code that performs the desired analysis.